Tax in United Kingdom

 How is UK tax residency determined?

-How does UK personal income tax work?
+What are the UK personal income tax rates?

 How does UK corporate tax work?

-Main Corporation Tax rate is 25 percent on profits above GBP 250,000 from 1 April 2023; Small Profits Rate is 19 percent up to GBP 50,000 with marginal relief between.
-The R&D regime was merged from 1 April 2024.
-UK Pillar Two top-up taxes apply for periods beginning on or after 31 December 2023 [SC4].
+The main Corporation Tax rate is 25% on profits above GBP 250,000 from 1 April 2023.
+The Small Profits Rate is 19% on profits up to GBP 50,000 with marginal relief between.
+UK Pillar Two top-up taxes apply for periods beginning on or after 31 December 2023.

 How is crypto taxed in the United Kingdom?